natenka/pyneng-book-en/docs/source/book/17_serialization/1_csv.rst

 Note the interesting thing: strings in the last column are quoted and other values are not.

 This is because all strings in the last column have a comma.
-And the quotation marks indicate what is an entire string.
+And quotation marks indicate what is an entire string.
 When a comma is inside quotation marks the csv module does not perceive it as a separator.

 Sometimes it’s better to have all strings quoted.
-Of course, in this case, example is simple enough but when there are more values in the strings, the quotation marks indicate where the value begins and ends.
+Of course, in this case, example is simple enough but when there are more values in the strings, the quotation marks indicate where value begins and ends.

-The csv module allows you to control this.
-For all strings to be written in a CSV file with quotation marks you should change the script this way (csv_write_quoting.py file):
+Csv module allows you to control this.
+For all strings to be written in a CSV file with quotation marks you should change script this way (csv_write_quoting.py file):

 .. literalinclude:: /pyneng-examples-exercises/examples/17_serialization/csv/csv_write_quoting.py
   :language: python